odelbos/le-1-elixir-cryptoblocks/README.md

 `CryptoBlocks` is used to split a binary in many encrypted blocks of specific size.

 The input binary can be passed in one time to `CryptoBlocks` or in many times with chunks of different size.
-_(ex: receiving a big file from socket and reading a stream with a buffer)._
+_(ex: receiving a big file from a socket or a stream and reading with a buffer)._

 The encryption is made with the `AES 256 GCM` algorithm.
 Each block is encrypted with his own `key`and `iv`.